 For years I have been grilling pizza and I get a lot of questions on how I do it without burning it.
 I tried several different ways, like putting the dough directly on the grill grates, which was a disaster.
 Putting the dough on an aluminum pan didn’t work either.
 Since I was using my pizza stone in my oven I thought why not on the grill.
 I just wanted the smokey flavor and a nice crispy crust, and that is what I got.
 Even when I bake the pizza on the stone in the oven I don’t get that extra flavor I get on the grill.
 Now all our pizzas go on the grill.

 We make all kinds of pizza, but our favorite right now is the Margarita.
 Gotta use all the tomatoes up.
-What I like about this pizza is there is only three toppings to go on it; tomatoes, mozzarella and basil.
+What I like about this pizza is there are only three toppings to go on it; tomatoes, mozzarella, and basil.